 We attempt to set base salaries that are competitive in the marketplace and reflect each individual's duties, responsibilities, experience and performance.
-Base salaries are reviewed annually and may be adjusted periodically to take into account inflation, market movement, promotions, increased responsibility and performance.
-We do not provide for automatic salary increases.
+Base salaries are reviewed annually and may be adjusted periodically to account for inflation, market movement, promotions, increased responsibility and performance.
+We do not provide automatic salary increases.